West Bengal: Education

-Other higher education institutes of importance in West Bengal include: St. Xavier's College, Kolkata, Indian Institute of Foreign Trade, Indian Institute of Management Calcutta (the first IIM), Indian Institute of Science Education and Research, Kolkata, Indian Statistical Institute, Indian Institute of Technology Kharagpur (the first IIT), Indian Institute of Engineering Science and Technology, Shibpur (the first IIEST), Indian Institute of Information Technology, Kalyani, Medical College, Kolkata, National Institute of Technology, Durgapur, National Institute of Technical Teachers' Training and Research, Kolkata, National Institute of Pharmaceutical Education and Research, Kolkata, and West Bengal National University of Juridical Sciences.
-In 2003 the state government supported the creation of West Bengal University of Technology, West Bengal University of Health Sciences, West Bengal State University, and Gour Banga University.
+Other higher education institutes of importance in West Bengal include–St. Xavier's College, Indian Institute of Foreign Trade (IIFT), Indian Institute of Management Calcutta (the first IIM), Indian Institute of Science Education and Research, Kolkata (IISER), Indian Statistical Institute (ISI), Indian Institute of Technology Kharagpur (the first IIT), Indian Institute of Engineering Science and Technology, Shibpur (the first IIEST), Indian Institute of Information Technology, Kalyani (IIIT), Medical College, Kolkata, National Institute of Technology, Durgapur (NIT), National Institute of Technical Teachers' Training and Research, Kolkata (NITTTR), National Institute of Pharmaceutical Education and Research, Kolkata (NIPER), and West Bengal National University of Juridical Sciences (NUJS).
+In 2003, the state government supported the creation of West Bengal University of Technology (MAKAUT), West Bengal University of Health Sciences (WBUHS), West Bengal State University (WBSU), and Gour Banga University (UGB).

-Jadavpur University (Focus area—Mobile Computing and Communication and Nano-science), and the University of Calcutta (Modern Biology) are among two of the fifteen universities selected under the "University with Potential for Excellence" scheme.
+Jadavpur University (JU) (Focus area—Mobile Computing and Communication, and Nano-science), and the University of Calcutta (Modern Biology) are among two of the fifteen universities selected under the "University with Potential for Excellence" scheme.
 University of Calcutta (Focus Area—Electro-Physiological and Neuro-imaging studies including mathematical modelling) has also been selected under the "Centre with Potential for Excellence in a Particular Area" scheme.

-In addition, the state is home to Kalyani University, The University of Burdwan, Vidyasagar University, and North Bengal University all well established and nationally renowned schools that cover education needs at the district level and the Indian Institute of Science Education and Research, Kolkata.
-Apart from this there is a Deemed university run by the Ramakrishna mission named Ramakrishna Mission Vivekananda University at Belur Math.
+In addition, the state is home to Kalyani University, The University of Burdwan, Vidyasagar University, and North Bengal University all well established and nationally renowned schools that cover education needs at the district level.
+Apart from this there is a Deemed university run by the Ramakrishna Mission named Ramakrishna Mission Vivekananda University (RKMVERI) at Belur Math.

-There are several research institutes in Kolkata.
-The Indian Association for the Cultivation of Science is the first research institute in Asia.
-C. V. Raman was awarded the Nobel Prize for his discovery (Raman Effect) done at the IACS.
-The Bose Institute, Saha Institute of Nuclear Physics, S. N. Bose National Centre for Basic Sciences, Indian Institute of Chemical Biology, Central Glass and Ceramic Research Institute, Central Mechanical Engineering Research Institute Durgapur, Central Research Institute for Jute and Allied Fibers, National Institute of Research on Jute and Allied Fibre Technology, Central Inland Fisheries Research Institute, National Institute of Biomedical Genomics (NIBMG), Kalyani, and the Variable Energy Cyclotron Centre are the most prominent.
+Also there are several research institutes in Kolkata.
+The Indian Association for the Cultivation of Science (IACS) is the first research institute in Asia.
+C. V. Raman was awarded the Nobel Prize in 1930 for his discovery (Raman Effect) done at the IACS.
+The Bose Institute, Saha Institute of Nuclear Physics (SINP), S. N. Bose National Centre for Basic Sciences (SNBNCBS), Indian Institute of Chemical Biology (IICB), Central Glass and Ceramic Research Institute (CGCRI), Central Mechanical Engineering Research Institute (CMERI) Durgapur, Central Research Institute for Jute and Allied Fibers (CRIJAF), National Institute of Research on Jute and Allied Fibre Technology (NIRJAFT), Central Inland Fisheries Research Institute (CIFRI), National Institute of Biomedical Genomics (NIBMG) Kalyani, and the Variable Energy Cyclotron Centre (VECC) are the other significant institutions of the state.